 How Do I Know When To Report For Jury Duty

-Two Weeks before your term of service begins you will receive a summons indicating your month of service and a notice of the tentative jury trial dates for that month.
+You will receive a summons indicating your two weeks of service and a notice of the tentative jury trial dates for that month.
 You will be assigned a group number which is located at the top of your summons.
-The evening before each of the tentative trial dates please call the jury information number, 1-800-722-4790, to determine whether your group is to report for jury duty.
+The evening before each of the tentative trial dates please call the jury information number, 1-844-928-0090, to determine whether your group is to report for jury duty.
 The recorded message will be available on weeknights from 5:00 p.m. to 8:00 a.m., and between 5:00 P.M.
 Friday and 8:00 a.m.
 Monday.

 Please note that you will not be asked to report on each of the tentative trial dates as approximately 250 jurors have been summoned for the month.